We've been on the road since 2009 and have developed the ultimate travel packing list filled with new gadgets and hottest travel gear on the market.

 Headlamp – this is truly something everyone should carry when traveling.
 You'll find that you are open to new opportunities and even if you aren't adventurous, you may go on a trek, need it on a train or bus or power may go out.
 Bring a Headlamp

-Dry Bag - A dry bag is really needed when doing most travels.
-Naturally it works best for adventure so that you can put your camera gear in a dry bag when kayaking or even on a motorboat, but it has helped us out during rainy season in Africa and during water festivals like Songkran in Thailand or Holi in India.
-A dry bag is a very important item to have on your packing list, you'll use it more than you think!
+Dry Bag – A dry bag is really needed when doing most travels.
+Naturally it works best for adventure but it has helped us out during rainy season in Africa and during water festivals like Songkran in Thailand or Holi in India.
+Get the lightweight ones.

-Peak Hat - when kayaking or hiking, it's important to keep the harsh sun off your face.
+Peak Hat with LED light – when kayaking or hiking, it's important to keep the harsh sun off your face.
 On water especially a hat protects against heat stroke and sunburn.
-Pack a hat with some sort of peak at the front for shade.
-A lightweight sports hat works best.
+Pack a hat with some sort of peak at the front for shade and we love the caps that come with a built in LED light for night time photography or adventures

 Buffs – We both carry 2 buffs each.
 They work great for keeping sun off your neck, sand out of your nose and for keeping your hair out of your eyes.
 There's a reason Survivor gives everyone a buff at the beginning of the show, buffs can be used for many things.